colinaut/alpinejs-plugin-simple-validate/README.md

 ## Roadmap

-* Some sort of easy automatic validation check for each fieldset group of fields
 * Clean up the code more to get it down closer to 4KB minimized.

 Feel free to add any enhancement requests on github.